internetofwater/FROST-Server/docs/settings/settings.md

   If set, overrides the session cookie path of Tomcat.
 Usefull when FROST is behind a path-rewriting reverse proxy.
 Default: ``.
 * **http.remoteIpFilter.enable:** Since 2.4.0
   If true, a [remoteIpFilter](https://tomcat.apache.org/tomcat-9.0-doc/config/filter.html#Remote_IP_Filter) is added.
-  All configuration parameters of the filter are exposed as `http.remoteIpFilter.enable`.
+  All configuration parameters of the filter are exposed as `http.remoteIpFilter.*`.
 Default: `false`.

 ## Auth settings